By: David Heitz June 14th, 2015

 As strange as it may seem to you, as the text is consistent with our reality that I could not help but translate it; there is unfortunately a detail: The phrase in green above was what I could find as equivalent to an idiom that says:

 "Yes, the chickens have come home to roost due to years of neglect," wrote Meit and Slabach in Rural Roads.

-I was not able to find a translation or a transliteration for it in the interests of truth, may be a typical expression of Virginia or Tennessee, as was typical of a brown Sao Paulo newspaper, as it is, "Malaco of three pipocos in noia and burning the floor in the mouth of fumor .. (send there for a North American translator this phrase and see how it translates it) and thus I chose to use the phrase mentioned above is actually written by Joaquim Maria Marra Machado de Assis, in one of his famous trilogy of books and lack me to the memory, but I believe that should be in Quincas Borba or Dom Casmurro.
-In Posthumous Memoirs of Bras Cubas I'm sure it's not because I read this book five times and I know him very well.
+I was not able to find a translation or a transliteration for this, which may well be a typical Virginia or Tenessi expression, as was typical of a brown newspaper in Sao Paulo, as it is: "malaco of the three popocos in noia and burn the floor in the mouth of fumor .. (send to a North American translator this phrase and see how it will translate it) and, therefore, I chose to use the phrase mentioned above that is, in fact, authored by Joaquim Maria Marra Machado de Assis, in one of the books of her famous trilogy, and I lack memory, but I believe it must be in Quincas Borba or Dom Casmurro.
+In Posthumous Memoirs of Brás Cubas I'm sure it is not because I've read this book five times and I know it very well.